-Fortune did not make any significant acquisitions, as such term is defined in National Instrument 51-102, during the year ended December 31, 2019, nor during the subsequent period to the date of this Annual Information Form.
+Fortune did not make any significant acquisitions, as such term is defined in National Instrument 51-102 - Continuous Disclosure Obligations ("NI 51-102"), during the year ended December 31, 2022, nor during the subsequent period to the date of this Annual Information Form.
+The Company has entered into an option agreement to acquire the JFSL Refinery site but has not exercised this option as of the date of this AIF.